 1. Understand the Nature of a Spaza Shop

-Before registering, it’s essential to define your spaza shop's purpose and structure.
-Spaza shops typically operate within residential areas, offering groceries, household goods, and other essentials.
+Before registering, defining your spaza shop's purpose and structure is essential.
+Spaza shops typically operate in residential areas and offer groceries, household goods, and other essentials.
 While historically informal, formal registration can enhance your business's legitimacy and sustainability.

 2. Business Registration